ceph/ceph/doc/man/8/ceph-objectstore-tool.rst

 MANIPULATING THE OBJECT ATTRIBUTE KEY
 -------------------------------------

-Use the ceph-objectstore-tool utility to change an object’s attributes.
-To manipulate the object’s attributes you need the data and journal paths, the placement group identifier (PG ID), the object, and the key in the object’s attribute.
+Use the ceph-objectstore-tool utility to change an object's attributes.
+To manipulate the object's attributes you need the data and journal paths, the placement group identifier (PG ID), the object, and the key in the object's attribute.
 Note

-If you are using FileStore as the OSD backend object store and the journal is on a different disk, you must add the `--journal-path $PATH_TO_JOURNAL` argument when getting, setting or removing the object’s attributes.
+If you are using FileStore as the OSD backend object store and the journal is on a different disk, you must add the `--journal-path $PATH_TO_JOURNAL` argument when getting, setting or removing the object's attributes.
 Where the `$PATH_TO_JOURNAL` variable is the absolute path to the OSD journal, for example `/var/lib/ceph/osd/ceph-0/journal`.

 Prerequisites